Highlights of Tarragona

 Before long, you'll begin a walking tour of the walled Old City, entering through the Portal del Roser gate.
 Inside the walls, you'll stroll through the popular Plaza de La Font and viewTarragona Cathedral, a magnificent blend of 12th and 13th-century Gothic and Romanesque architecture.
 To help you visualize the layout of Tarragona during its Roman occupation, you can study a detailed model of the city in the second century A.D.
 It provides a great background for what lies ahead, including the remains of the Roman Circus, an ancient hippodrome where horse and chariot races took place.
 As you visit inside this marvelous site, you can only imagine what it was like with up to 30,000 spectators gathered to watch the races.

 Continuing on, you will walk toward the Mediterranean Balcony and see the nearby amphitheatre that the Romans built for gladiator fights.
 If you look closely, you may notice the odd remnants of a basilica at its center, which was built in the 12th century, long after the era of the gladiators.
 At the conclusion of your guided walking tour, you'll enjoy some free time at the Mediterranean Balcony to further explore on your own or do some shopping before returning to the pier.

-Please note: This tour includes approximately 2-hours of moderate walking/standing, plus any additional walking at the guests' discretion during free time and photo stops.
-There will be cobblestone and uneven surfaces to negotiate along with some steps.
-The tour is not available to wheelchair guests and not considered suitable for those with mobility concerns.
+Please note: This tour includes over 3 hours of moderate to strenuous walking/standing, at times over cobblestone and uneven surfaces.
+There is also hilly terrain and steps to negotiate.
+The tour is not available to wheelchair guests or those with mobility concerns.
 Weather appropriate clothing; sun cap; sunglasses; and flat, comfortable walking shoes are recommended.
-Conservative attire is required to enter the religious venues.